Vegan Jaffa Cakes (Dairy-Free)

-This vegan Jaffa cakes recipe is quick, easy and tastes pretty close to the real deal!
-You’ll need just a few simple ingredients to make them and they are great for an on-the-go sweet treat.
+These vegan Jaffa cakes are quick, easy and taste just like the real deal!
+You’ll need just a few simple ingredients to make them and they are great for an on-the-go dairy-free sweet treat.

 What do you think, are Jaffa Cakes a biscuit or a cake?

 I’m going with a cake, since the clue is in the name.
 They’re also a lot softer than a traditional biscuit which is why I’ve never seen them as biscuits.
 But because they’re always found in the biscuit aisle in supermarkets, the debate rages on!

 If you don’t know what a Jaffa Cake is, you’re probably very confused right now.
 So let me explain…

 biscuits cakes with an orange filling and dark chocolate on top.
 They are super popular in the UK, and there has been this ongoing debate for decades as to whether they are biscuits or cakes.
 As a country, we’ve never come to a solid conclusion.